Amanda Manente: Career

 In August 2024 Manente won gold at the Brazilian national group championships among juniors.
 In November of that year she took part in the South American Championships in Santiago, winning gold in teams (along Mariana Sartori), with ball and with clubs.
 A month later she competed in the Junior South American Championships in Aracaju, winning gold in teams, along Anna Julia De Carvalho and Beatriz Vieira, the All-Around team, in the All-Around and with ribbon, silver with clubs and bronze with hoop.
 In December she was called up to integrate the Brazilian junior group, it was later announced she was selected to be part of the group rooster.

 In May 2025 she made her debut with the group at the Junior Pan American Championships in Asunción along Júlia Colere, Clara Pereira, Andriely Cichovicz and Alice Neves, winning gold in the All-Around and silver in the two event finals.
 Then she was named into the five group gymnasts that will compete at the 3rd Junior World Championships in Sofia.
 There the group won silver in the All-Around and with 5 hoops, the first medals for Brazil in a World Championships at either junior and senior level.

+The following year she was selected, as an individual, to compete at the 2026 Pan American Championships in Rio de Janeiro.
+There she won silver in teams (along Beatriz Vieira, Linda Petersen and Mariana Sartori) and bronze with clubs.